 CVE-2026-5628: Stack-based Buffer Overflow in Belkin F9K1015

 CVE-2026-5628 is a stack-based buffer overflow vulnerability in the Belkin F9K1015 router firmware version 1.
 00. 10.
-It occurs in the formSetSystemSettings function within the Setting Handler component when processing the webpage argument.
-This vulnerability can be exploited remotely without user interaction and has been publicly disclosed.
-The vendor has not responded or provided a fix.
+The flaw exists in the formSetSystemSettings function within the /goform/formSetSystemSettings component, where manipulation of the webpage argument can trigger the overflow.
+This vulnerability can be exploited remotely without user interaction and requires low attack complexity and privileges.
+The vendor has not responded to the disclosure, and no official patch or mitigation guidance is currently available.
 The vulnerability has a high severity score of 8.
-7, indicating significant risk if exploited.
+7 and public exploit details have been disclosed, though no known exploits in the wild are reported yet.

 AI Analysis